fernandonevarez/assignment_boilerplate/README.md

 ### `bin` folder

-- This folder should hold all of your .class file.
+- Create a `bin` folder, this folder should hold all of your .class file.
 When you run the `Java: run test` it will make them automatically

 ### `src` folder

-- Should hold all you `.java` files
+- Create a `src` folder and it should hold all you `.java` files

 ### `test` folder

-- should hold all you input an output files
+- Create a `test` folder and it should hold all you input an output files
 - will output all your myoutput files into this folder for you to compare with.

 ### `test.sh` file